 Basic Sciences Division, Fred Hutch

 Dr. Meghan Koch studies how maternal-derived signals shape infant development, immunity and metabolism.
-Breast milk transfers nutrients and specialized immune proteins, such as antibodies, to infants.
+Breastmilk transfers nutrients and specialized immune proteins, such as antibodies, to infants.
 These antibodies help protect infants from infection.
-They also influence the infant gut microbiome, the microbes that colonize the intestines.
-The microbiome is key to health, and perturbations in the microbiome of infants can have long-term effects on infant growth and immune responses later in life, including risk of allergy and asthma.
-Dr. Koch studies how an infant’s developing immune system “makes peace” with these microbes, and how maternal antibodies shape this process.
+They also influence the infant gut microbiota, the collection of microbes that colonize the intestines.
+The microbiota is key to health, and perturbations can have long-term effects on infant growth and immune responses later in life, including risk of allergy and asthma.
+Dr. Koch studies how an infant’s developing immune system learns to coexist with these microbes, and how maternal antibodies shape this process.
 She also examines the long-term consequences of changes in these early maternal-infant interactions.

 University of Washington, 2010, PhD (Immunology)

 University of California, Santa Barbara, 2004, BS (Cell & Developmental Biology)